-Some recent highlights are Sharpless in Madama Butterfly (Puccini) at Skånska Operan, Ben in Menotti’s The Telephone in Stockholm, the Badger in Janacek’s The cunning little vixen at Norrlandsoperan, Ligetiland at Folkoperan in Stockholm, a performance of Ligeti’s Aventures with Kammarensemblen, Don Pedro in Beatrice et Benedict (Berlioz) at Läckö Slottsopera, Marco in Gianni Schicchi in a production in The Netherlands.
-Mr Liljas sang his first Alberich in Wagner’s Das Rheingold in Oslo 2014.
+Other recent roles: Sharpless in Puccini’s Madama Butterfly at Skånska Operan, Ben in Menotti’s The Telephone in Stockholm, the Badger in Janacek’s The cunning little vixen at Norrlandsoperan, Aventures in Ligetiland at Folkoperan, Don Pedro in LBerlioz’ Beatrice et Benedict at Läckö slottsopera, Marco in Gianni Schicchi in the Netherlands, Alberich in Wagner’s Das Rheingold in Oslo.

 Staffan is also a very appreciated soloist in concerts.
 In the fall of 2020 he was the bass soloist in Monteverdi’s Vespro dellla beata vergine at Stockholm Concert Hall with the Eric Ericson Chamber Choir, in the fall of 2019 he sang Handel’s Messiah with the Odense Symphony Orchestra, and in 2018 he performed the bass solo in Vivier’s Journal at Stockholm Concert Hall.
 Apart from this, he is constantly active with the large oratorios in various churches.
 During the fall of 2021, he has among other things performed Bach’s Magnificat and Christmas Oratorio and Handel’s Messiah, in addition to several solo programs, among them one with all of Bach’s cantatas for bass.